Is it worth hiring an interior designer in London?

 @barlowandbarlow

-Optimize the layout
+optimize the layout

 First of all, a small bathroom needs an efficient and cleverly designed layout to maximise utility, so when placing the toilet, sink, and shower, it’s important to think strategically to minimise wasted space.
 We usually opt for a wall-mounted toilet or sink to free up floor space: a more visible floor will give a greater sense of space.
 Also, choose sliding or pocket doors instead of traditional swing doors.